johntom/datastar-fastify-sdk/README.md

 This package provides a Nodejs/Fastify SDK for working with Datastar.
+Version 1.0.3

 ## Requirements